Mc-Zen/zero/docs/figures/unit-demo.typ

 #let kgm-s2 = zi.declare("kg m/s^2")

-- The current world record for the 100 metres is #zi.s[9.58], held by Usain Bolt.
+- The current world record for the 100 meters is #zi.s[9.58], held by Usain Bolt.
 - The velocity of light is #zi.m-s[299792458].
 - A Newton is defined as #kgm-s2[1].
 - The unit of a frequency is #zi.Hz().